cfwheels/cfwheels/wheels/docs/04 Database Interaction Through Models/11 Object Validation.md

 # Object Validation

-<p class="intro">Wheels utilizes validation setup within the model to enforce appropriate data constraints and persistence.
-Validation may be performed for saves, creates, and updates.</p>
+*Wheels utilizes validation setup within the model to enforce appropriate data constraints and persistence.
+Validation may be performed for saves, creates, and updates.*

 ## Basic Setup